 There is an entire field of color psychology contained within marketing, and the unfortunate thing is that most attempts to connect color to very specific emotions fail.
 Over time, this field has found that much of color perception is cultural and personal.
 So instead of obsessing over whether periwinkle or navy will be more soothing, look at your overall brand to decide what colors will best support your brand.

 For example, a traditional wedding photographer might lean strongly towards shades of white and gray, with highlights in pastels.
 A photographer trying to convey a more dramatic and trendy message, however, could indulge in bright jewel tones and warmer tones.
 A photographer who focuses more on boudoir photography than traditional weddings would look for the richest and deepest colors.
-Whether those colors are burgundy, or chocolate brown, or forest green are a matter of personal preference; it’s the overall tone that matters most for solid customer retention strategy.
+Whether those colors are burgundy, or chocolate brown, or forest green is a matter of personal preference; it’s the overall tone that matters most for solid customer retention strategy.

 Understand Natural Eye Movements and Design For Them